Less is different: why sparse networks with inhibition differ from complete graphs

 \keywords{ excitable media, inhibition, absorbing state, sparse networks}

-The absorbing phase transition is the most explored type of transition in the brain criticality hypothesis \cite{niebur2014}, which propose that biological neuronal network operates around a critical regime for optimizing information processing and stimuli sensibility~\cite{Kinouchi2006}.
-However, peculiarities associated with inhibition and the absorbing phase transition (AT) were not properly studied in the literature.
-Most of the considered models use complete graph (CG) topology for deriving analytical results \cite{Benayoun2010,Decandia2021,Piuvezam2023}.
-There is evidence that topologies other than CG give different network dynamics when inhibition is present \cite{Larremore2014,Angulo-Garcia_2017}.
-To our knowledge, there are no analytical results for sparse networks related to AT when both excitatory and inhibitory elements are present.
+The absorbing phase transition (AT) is the most explored type of transition in the brain criticality hypothesis \cite{niebur2014}, which proposes that biological neuronal networks operate around a critical regime to optimize information processing and stimuli sensibility~\cite{Kinouchi2006}.
+To increase the biological plausibility of neuronal models, inhibitory coupling is needed, and in doing so, a rich dynamical behavior emerges even in simple models \cite{Corral_2022}.
+In the literature, the use of complete graph (CG) topology is common for deriving analytical results for excitatory/inhibitory neuronal models \cite{Benayoun2010,Decandia2021,Piuvezam2023}.
+However, there is evidence that topologies other than CG give different network dynamics when inhibition is present \cite{Larremore2014,Angulo-Garcia_2017,Buendia2019}.
+Even in a random sparse graph, when inhibition is considered, the richness of neuronal dynamics greatly increases, and some unexpected behaviors emerge.
+Some of these interesting phenomena are the ``ceaseless activity" \cite{Larremore2014}, the activity rebirth \cite{Angulo-Garcia_2017}, and the low-activity intermediate (LAI) phase \cite{Buendia2019}, all of them caused by the introduction of inhibition into a system with a sparse topology (low connectivity).

+In a now classical article \cite{Brunel2000}, Brunel explores the dynamics of sparse excitatory/inhibitory neuronal networks presenting a classification for neuronal dynamical regimes.
+In this seminal work, a mean-field-like theory was developed for a sparse network, and it was shown that different oscillatory regimes emerge controlled, among others, by relative synaptic inhibitory currents $g$.
+One of the regimes described by Brunel, the Asynchronous Irregular (AI) dynamics, is the center of a discussion about whether the cortex neuronal activity is critical or AI.
+Shew \textit{et al.} \cite{Shew2020} show in a similar model used by Larremore \textit{et al.} \cite{Larremore2014} and Buendia \textit{et al.} \cite{Buendia2019} that increasing $g$ could turn a critical regime into an AI regime.
+This and other results will be discussed in this article through the lens of a simple but generic stochastic neuron model.

+In recent articles, such as \cite{Bi_2021,diVolo_2022}, an extended discussion of the dynamics of inhibitory/excitatory neuronal sparse networks was presented.
+Mean-field theories of high and low connectivity were developed, with homogeneous and heterogeneous coupling distributions, showing how the interaction between topology and excitatory/inhibitory dynamics yields a rich dynamical repertoire.
+These papers do not focus on the absorbent or silent phase and do not discuss the behavior of the absorbing phase transition in sparse networks, which is relevant in the context of the brain criticality hypothesis.
+Here, using a far more straightforward mathematical approach, we will develop a tree-like mean-field theory to study AT in a sparse neuronal network model when both excitatory and inhibitory neurons are present.